Your Jumpstart to a More Manageable Daily Life

 Be clear on what your commitments mean to you (the deeper why of that push and pull you always feel), what you really can’t do without, and what you can say goodbye to.

 Walk away with clarity around your needs and a sustainable action plan for getting them met.

 Overwhelm Detox is a 2-month coaching program to help you get unstuck and discover the real possibility of being able to take better care of yourself.

 Here’s what it includes:

-Four 50-minute life coaching sessions (by phone or Zoom) over the course of 2 months.
+Four 50-minute life coaching sessions (by phone) over the course of 2 months.
 Each session will help you shift perspective and take action to make the changes you want to see.

 Pre-session reflection questionnaires so you can clarify what you want and need and get the most out of our time together.

 Text support between sessions so you have a cheerleader and coach in your pocket as you work on your action plan.